Does this test have other names?

 germs are either gram-positive or gram-negative.
 All of them can cause illness.
 A

 gram stain may also help to diagnose a fungal infection.

 You may need this test if your healthcare provider thinks that you have a bacterial

 infection.
-He or she will also need to find out what type of bacteria is causing it.
+Your provider will also need to find out what type of bacteria is causing

 What other tests might I have along with this test?

 Depending on your symptoms, health history, and physical exam, you may have more tests.

 For example, if you have a lung infection, you may need a chest X-ray or CT scan.